 Kalamazoo Counseling for Spiritual/Cultural Issues

-If you come to me for counseling on spiritual/cultural issues, I will not pretend that I know everything about your spiritual/cultural traditions (although, because of my passion for all things spiritual, I will likely know a bit from the beginning).
-But, I will not require you to be my only source of information, either.
-I find great joy in expanding my knowledge of how various people see the world.
-So, I will work collaboratively with you to find out what your priorities are.
+If you come to us for counseling on spiritual/cultural issues, we will not pretend that I know everything about your spiritual/cultural traditions.
+But, we will not require you to be our only source of information, either.
+We find great joy in expanding our knowledge of how various people see the world.
+So, we will work collaboratively with you to find out what your priorities are.